 THE SOURCE OF JOY

 Classic editions of Dungeons & Dragons have their roots in miniature wargaming—a niche hobby that hinges on player mastery.
-The joy of playing comes from achieving success by being clever, learning, and using your wits.
+Like chess or backgammon, the joy of playing comes from achieving success by being clever, learning, and using your wits.
 Player mastery feels good.
-Partly because we enjoy using our brains, and partly because we get to feel elite for belonging to a demographic of intelligent people who also enjoy using their brains.
+Partly because we enjoy using our brains, and partly because we get to feel elite for belonging to a demographic of intelligent people who play a game that requires intellectual buy-in.

 But an elite appeal means an elite market.
 To sell to a wider audience, Hasbro realized that player mastery was an obstacle.
 So they implemented a paradigm shift and supported it with a change to the game mechanics: